Axeon-Network/kurowiki/pages/articles/horiserver.md

 A private server, its main purpose is to serve as a fallback limited space with Nekori and their friends.
 Nekori has stated that they joined Revolt (and thus create the server) to not "be alone for the 3rd time in my [Nekori's] life".
 A wave of several few people have joined Revolt for HoriServer in the immediate aftermath of Nekori departing Discord.

-As of June 2025, the server still exists and remains fully open, but has remained mostly inactive after Nekori's comeback to Discord.
-At the moment it is unlikely the server will ever be used again due to Nekori's changing opinion on the Revolt platform itself.

-At its peak in February, the Revolt server ran alongside the [StuffyXP Hangout](StuffyXP_Hangout) Discord server, which continued to be ran separately by Clyron, next in the server's management after Nekori.
+At its peak in February, the Revolt server ran alongside the [StuffyXP Hangout](StuffyXP_Hangout) Discord server, which continued to be ran separately by KayAurora, next in the server's management after Nekori.
 Following the [sunsetting of the StuffyXP channels](StuffyXP#Closure), a successor Discord server was created, bearing the name [HoriServer (2)](HoriServer_(2)), considered to be the spiritual successor to "HoriServer" on Revolt.

+As of September 2025, the server still exists and remains fully open, but has remained mostly inactive after Nekori's comeback to Discord in March 2025.
+A new Revolt server known as [NovaServer](NovaServer) has been created in July 2025 (due to Nekori taking another break) and has succeeded this one.

 The public server structure consists of:
 - The **Important** category